dimfeld/website/posts/swr_with_xstate.md

 ### XState Guards

 These transitions use the `cond` keyword, which indicates a condition that must be true for the transition to run.
-XState calls rhese conditions _guards_, and they look like this on our state machine configuration.
+XState calls these conditions _guards_, and they look like this on our state machine configuration.

 ```js
 guards: {